 - Now, if there is an image that needs to be improved in quality and the Remaster Pictures feature automatically detects it, you can also find out a retouching icon at the bottom right side of an image whenever you tap on it to view it individually on the gallery app just like the screenshot below.

-However, if you don’t see this feature on your Samsung Galaxy device, we’ll recommend you update to the latest software version available for your model.
+However, if you don’t see this feature on your Samsung Galaxy device, we recommend you update to the latest software version available for your model.
 Additionally, go to the Samsung Store app and check for the Samsung Gallery app update for sure.
+Meanwhile, if you want custom wall art, canvas prints, photo tiles, or wall pics then you can check out Prints4Sure here.

-It’s worth mentioning that you’ll require the latest version of the Samsung Gallery app to get this feature or at least v12.1.06.X that should bring this option most probably.
+It’s worth mentioning that you’ll require the latest version of the Samsung Gallery app to get this feature or at least v12.1.06.x should bring this option.
 As we’ve already mentioned, it depends on the Galaxy device model and the region because not everyone is lucky enough to receive the same feature globally.

-However, the vast majority of the two to three years old and latest Samsung Galaxy devices should be compatible enough to receive the update that includes this particular remaster feature.
+However, the vast majority of the two to three-year-old and latest Samsung Galaxy devices should be compatible enough to receive the update that includes this particular remaster feature.
 So, keep an eye on both the Gallery app and software updates for sure.

 That’s it for now.
 We hope we’ve covered the in-depth information and steps to use the Remaster Pictures feature on your Samsung Galaxy devices having the One UI 3/3.1 or later.